Here, let me spell it out. This is not complicated. This is not Ma and Pa Kettle math. This is simple logic.

 For the second dive/diner here, let’s walk from Makris west to Shattuck, turn right, a walk to Hearst – Oscar’s!
 In one place we combine hot dogs, diner, and dive.
 It’s all of them.
 No donuts, but not bad.

 Oscar’s was built in 1950 and is a bold example of Googie architecture, a term that is difficult to define but easy to recognize.
 It embraces the lowbrow modern, fantastically futuristic flourishes in commercial architecture that we associate with the 1950s, sometimes more formally referred to as Coffee Shop Modern, proof positive that vulgarity achieves a certain charm with age.
-The term is drawn from the name of a futuristic coffee shop in West Hollywood designed by John Lautner in the late 1940s.

 There are many more quirky dives to talk about, and I will.
 I since I’ve gotten the personal recollections off my chest the future dives should go a little more quickly.